accessibility-luxembourg/accessibilite.public.lu/content/en/controle-simplifie.md

 ### Introduction
-Each EU Member State may define its own simplified control method, but this method must meet the requirements set out in [Implementing Decision EU 2018/1524](https://eur-lex.europa.eu/legal-content/FR/TXT/?uri=CELEX%3A32018D1524).
-The objective of this simplified control method is to detect non-compliances, it does not aim at the completeness of the in-depth control.
+Each EU Member State may define its own simplified control method, but this method must meet the requirements set out in the [Implementing Decision EU 2018/1524](https://eur-lex.europa.eu/legal-content/FR/TXT/?uri=CELEX%3A32018D1524).
+The goal of this simplified control method is to detect non-compliances, it does not aim at the completeness of the in-depth control.
 This method is based on a [subset of RAWeb criteria](./audit-simpl.html) applied to a sample of 3 pages.

-### Simplified site control method
+### Simplified website control method

 #### Recommended tools for testing
 The testing method can be carried out without the following tools.
 However, implementing decision EU 2018/1524 strongly encourages the implementation of semi-automated tests.
 We therefore recommend the following tools to conduct the tests: